mm2012/I2O_NSDateExtensions/README.md

 ====================

 - Useful extensions to NSDate.
 Uses Category.
-- NSCalendar uses '[NSCalendar currentCalendar]' to use the user's preferred Calendar, instead of using NSGregorian.
+- '[NSCalendar currentCalendar]' is used to get user's preferred Calendar, instead of using Gregorian by default.